Sc4ramouche/ocaml.org/data/tutorials/language/0it_06_imperative.md

 When you use `let … = …` to bind a value to a name, this name-value binding is [immutable](https://en.wikipedia.org/wiki/Immutable_object): It is impossible to _mutate_ (which is a fancy term for “change”, “update”, or “modify”) the value assigned to the name.

-In the following sections, we introduce OCaml's language features for dealing with _mutable_ state.
+In the following sections, we introduce OCaml's language features for dealing with _mutable_ states.

 ## References